jdee/settings-bundle/README.md

 ### Use with commit_version_bump

-As of version 1.3.0 (which requires Fastlane 2.64.0), it is no longer necessary to pass a `settings` parameter to the built-in `commit_version_bump` action when using `update_settings_bundle`.
+As of version 1.3.0, it is no longer necessary to pass a `settings` parameter to the built-in `commit_version_bump` action when using `update_settings_bundle` if you are using Fastlane >= 2.64.0.

 ```ruby
 increment_build_number